 For copywriters, the work samples of today are often easy to find on the internet and only a click away.
 However, if you’re looking to secure future clients like your designer counterparts, it’s best to have an online portfolio with examples of all the different kinds of writing you have completed.

 - Links—A list of links is not enough to be called an online writing portfolio.
 However, make sure you include links to other published pieces.
-An interested client might want to see any comments or discussion that came from your original publication.
+An interested client might want to see any comments or discussions that came from your original publication.

-- A summary—If your crown jewel is a 14 page in-depth interview, a client might want an overview before diving into the whole piece.
+- A summary—If your crown jewel is a 14-page in-depth interview, a client might want an overview before diving into the whole piece.

 - Purpose—A potential client wants to know what you set out to accomplish with your piece so that they can evaluate how well you did, as well as how well you wrote it.

-- Scans of printed work—If your work was not published online, scan the printed article and post it as a PDF or image.
+- Scans of printed work—If your work was not published online, scan the printed article, and post it as a PDF or image.
 Better yet – try to obtain the original PDF files from the designer.

 - Publication and Date—Don’t forget to give clients information about where and when your work was published.
 If you are able to share the client and/or agency – even better.